Portal vein thrombosis

 Treatment and prognosis

 Ideally, the presence of thrombosis is identified early and thrombolysis/thrombectomy performed to re-establish flow.
 This may avoid a possible long-term complication of portal hypertension, although portal vein thrombus often develops in a pre-existing setting of portal hypertension.
-Techniques that may be employed include 3:
+The principles of management include3,15:

 - systemic anticoagulation

 The most important differential is to distinguish bland thrombus from tumor thrombus.
-Tumor thrombus is a contraindication to liver transplantation and is accorded a special LI-RADS status, LR5V (see: LI-RADS classification)
+Tumor thrombus is a contraindication to liver transplantation and is accorded a special LI-RADS status, LR-TIV (see: LI-RADS classification).